 Elements We Will Aim to Prove in Your Slip and Fall Case

-Our personal injury lawyers will apply legal theories of liability to prove your case and establish that the property owners should compensate you for your slip and fall injuries.
+Our lawyers will apply legal theories of liability to prove your case and establish that the property owners should compensate you for your slip and fall injuries.
 Depending on the circumstances of your accident, our strategy will involve proving one of the following arguments.

 The property owner or manager should have been aware of a hazardous condition on their premises and repaired or removed the hazard – but failed to do so.
 Our legal team would argue that a reasonable person would have known about the hazard and recognized it as a danger.
 We would also present facts to support that the property owner or manager had sufficient time to fix the dangerous situation.